 Generate code from a specification

-There are three main components in the Automated Software Factory.
+There are three main components in The Automated Software Factory™.

-- Specifications written in a Domain-Specific Model format, that is tailored specifically for your business content.
+- Specifications written in a declarative format, that is tailored specifically for your business content.

 - Templates for your selected programming languages.

 - A Source Code Generator that combines specifications and templates into fully generated source code.

 The last piece is to automate this so that the ”factory” is executed whenever a new model is committed to the code repository.

 You get full tracking and control over what source code change a certain model change contributed with, since moth models and resulting code can be in the same commit.

 Your domain experts write models